 Note!
 This cult is a work in progress.
 It is not complete and the details may be changed in the future.
-Please note this article is from 2000.
+Please note this article is from 2000 and is considered deprecated.

 The Aeolian Church is a monotheistic religion of Kethaela.

 We are the followers of Saint Aeol, who showed us that the Gods of the barbarians are merely men of great natural power.
 Many outside the church mock us for our beliefs, which they claim are but devotion of the barbarian gods under the guise of proper worship, but we know better.

 The Story of St. Aeol

 - It is written that Aeol was a young man to whom God had given the gift of knowing languages, so that everyone said he was Kachast come back to life.
 His native land was called Obron, where all people were so good and pious that they commonly heard God speak back to them when they prayed.

 - One day a Waertagi captain called the Great Shipper told Aeol that he had discovered a lost colony of their countrymen trapped on a distant island.
 They worshipped the One God but spoke a strange tongue, and everyone wondered if Aeol could to speak to them.
 He agreed to meet them, and became one of those most rare persons of the Dawn Age: an Out Traveler, who went to distant realms upon a Waertagi ship.

 - He landed at Frandis Beach where he prayed to the Creator for guidance and protection, then sought the lost people.
 He found them in dire straits, assaulted by a confederation of evil creatures bent on their destruction.
 Aeol called on the Creator to help him, and raised a wall around the enemy army.
 The people went atop the wall and fired arrows and poured fire down until heir foes were dead.
 The people took Aeol home to their city of Aladis where he set up a church and taught them the ways of Malkion, as God was called when he was Man.